doombubbles/bg3-mods/README.md

 - At level 6 gains Heightened Conjuration, making enemies have Disadvantage on Saving Throws against your Conjuration spells
   - (Given the spell selection this is not particularly overpowered)
 - At level 10 gains Durable Summons, making creatures you summon from Conjuration Spells receive 30 Temporary Hit Points.

+#### School of Transmutation

+- At Level 2, gains Enhance Leap, Feather Fall, and Longstrider Always Prepared
+- Added "Inherent Transmutations": Special versions of Transmutation spells that you can cast without having to Concentrate on them once per Long Rest.
+  - At level 6, choose 2 Inherent Transmutations, up to 2nd Level Transmutation Spells
+  - At level 12, choose 2 more Inherent Transmutations, up to 3rd Level Transmutation Spells

 ### Bard